zowe-actions/shared-actions/prepare-workflow/README.md

-# Importing global environment variables
+# Prepare workflow

-This action exports environment variables for the whole workflow to be used.
+This action does several things including exports certain environment variables for the whole workflow to be used.
 It is suggested to be run at the very top of the workflow.

 ## Inputs
 #### `github-user`
-**Required** - github user used to do authentication
+**Optional** - github user used to do authentication.
+Will be exported to env vars if provided.
 #### `github-password`
-**Required** - github password associated with the above user
+**Optional** - github password associated with the above user.
+Will be exported to env vars if provided.
 #### `github-email`
-**Required** - github email used to record pushes
+**Optional** - github email used to record pushes.

 ## Outputs
 None